 How to Make Drunken Noodles (Pad Kee Mao) - the Recipe Method

-The Noodles.
-Set the rice noodles into boiling water and boil for 2-3 minutes until softened, or to the packaging directions.
+The noodles.
+Add the noodles to boiling water and boil for 2-3 minutes until softened, or cook noodles according to packaging directions.
 Drain, then stir into the wok or pan.

 Recipe Tips & Notes

 - The Noodles.
-Wide rice noodles are more traditionally used to make drunken noodles, though you can use others.
-If you can’t find rice noodles in your grocery store or Asian market, consider spaghetti noodles or fettuccini, or even egg noodles.
-Most noodles will work on a pinch.
+Wide rice noodles are more traditionally used to make drunken noodle, though you can use others.
+If you can't find rice noodles in your grocery store or Asian market, consider spaghetti noodles or fettuccini, or even egg noodles.
+Most noodles will work in a pinch.